ICAS Charities Panel

 It also issues guidance on accountancy related matters to ICAS members who are involved with charities in a variety of roles including, as charity trustees, finance directors and advisers.

-- Effective risk based monitoring by UK charity regulators to deliver measurable improvements in the overall quality of governance and stewardship of charitable assets across the UK charity sector.
+We support the effective risk-based regulation of the charity sector by UK charity regulators which delivers measurable improvements in the overall quality of the governance and stewardship of charitable assets across the UK charity sector.

-- Continuous improvement in the administration of charity tax reliefs and donor reliefs by HMRC.
+- Continuous improvement in the administration of charity tax reliefs and donor reliefs by HMRC, including investment in technology that would allow above basic rate taxpayers to manage the tax relief on their donations through their personal tax account.

 Panel Members